emmercm/www/src/blog/_i-dont-want-to-think-about-it.md

 - Safe deploys, such that CI/CD could take care of dependency updates
 - Meaningful end-to-end tests that avoided mocking wherever possible

-Because these services usually have a low rate of changes needed, I will eventually go back to not thinking of them while I'm working elsewhere in the codebases.
+Because these services usually have a low rate of changes needed, I will eventually go back to not thinking of them when I'm working elsewhere in the codebases.
 And when that happens, I want to ensure that I truly don't have to reserve any brain space for them.

 I'm going to group the services I encountered into some general categories, and while these won't be an exhaustive list of applicable scenarios, the mindset I want you to take away is: